 As an adolescent I was troubled by the episodes, but didn’t know they were seizures and didn’t seek help.
 I didn’t consider the unconscious phase of the seizures because I was only aware of the aura, confusion, fatigue, and inattentiveness.

 For years the seizures affected my life.
 Their onset interrupted me from doing whatever I was doing.
 They put me and others at risk.
 They caused me to forget much of what happened beforehand that day, and reduced my mental capability the remainder of the day.
 Multiple seizures in a day would result in me forgetting the entire day, along with anything I’d done or learned.
 They prevented me from driving.
-They led me to being fired from jobs and limited job options.
 They caused distress for me and those close to me.

 My wife Kathleen described feeling helpless being unable to do anything for me during a seizure.
 They permanently damaged my short-term and long-term memory.